roidrage/paperplanes/_posts/2008-4-14-textmate_rubyamp_unconditional_love.markdown

 ---
-layout: single
+layout: post
 title: "TextMate + RubyAMP = Unconditional Love"
-topics: rails rspec ruby textmate
+tags: rails rspec ruby textmate
 ---
 This is the bundle that'll make TextMate almost as good as warm apple pie.
 [RubyAMP](http://code.leadmediapartners.com/tools/rubyamp/) comes along with a few additions to Ruby coding in TextMate, but boy do they rock.